Social Networking and Children

 - Talk to their parents before considering meeting anyone face-to-face they have met online and review the risks involved

 Young people need support and education to develop the skills needed to understand the risks and opportunities of social networking sites so talk to your child before they sign up for an account about:

 - The rules in your household on social networking sites

-- The monitoring you will do on their internet usage
+- The monitoring you will do on their internet and smart phone usage

 - The limits on time allowed on these sites that may occur if their usage interferes with family time or external social activities